-7 Interpretation and Discussion
+VI.
+Interpretation and Discussion

 The underlying force for convergence in games with strategic complementarities is the combination of the slope of the best-response functions and adaptive learning by players.
 In the compensation mechanisms, the slope of player 2's best response function is determined by β .
-As α and β determine the penalty for mismatched prices, we seriously consider the possibility that convergence in supermodular and near-supermodular treatments to an equilibrium where both players announce the same price is not due to strategic complementarities, but rather is due to increases in α and β making the penalty terms more prominent and matching strategies more focal.22 We thus have two hypotheses to explain the observed improvement in convergence to equilibrium play in supermodular and near-supermodular treatments: a best-response hypothesis and a matching hypothesis.
-In this section, we present evidence that the improvement in convergence is due to payoff-relevant changes to best responses and not due to matching becoming more focal.
+As α and β determine the penalty for mismatched prices, we seriously consider the possibility that convergence in supermodular and near-supermodular treatments to an equilibrium where both players announce the same price is not due to strategic complementarities, but rather to increases in α and β making the penalty terms more prominent and matching strategies more focal.22 We thus have two hypotheses to explain the observed improvement in convergence to equilibrium play in supermodular and near-supermodular treatments: a bestresponse hypothesis and a matching hypothesis.
+In this section, we present evidence that the improvement in convergence is due to payoffrelevant changes to best responses, and not to matching becoming more focal.